Singapore authorises updated Moderna COVID-19 vaccine targeting newer Omicron subvariants

 SINGAPORE: An updated COVID-19 vaccine by Moderna targeting newer Omicron subvariants was approved by the Health Sciences Authority (HSA) on Friday (Oct 13).

-The updated Spikevax vaccine can be given to anyone aged 6 months and avove.
+The updated Spikevax vaccine can be given to anyone aged 6 months and above.

 This is the second updated COVID-19 vaccine to be authorised by HSA after Pfizer-BioNTech's updated Comirnaty vaccine was approved on Sep 12.